etchdroid/etchdroid-website/privacy.md

   the system file manager) are not captured.
 (Note that the App does not display any personally identifying information; screenshots are used for troubleshooting graphical issues.)
 - **App Status Information**: Internal status of the App, such as ongoing jobs and their status.
-- **Error Reports**: Any errors the App generates due to bugs or external issues such as disconnections or hardware problems.
+- **Error and Crash Reports**: Any errors the App generates due to bugs or external issues such as disconnections or hardware problems.
+These crashes may be logged via Sentry or Firebase Crashlytics.

 ## Why Does EtchDroid Collect This Data?